Workplace burnout is reportedly on the rise and there is lots being said about what to do about it. What happens if there's a simpler option?

 Today’s post is not the one I originally sat down to write.
 I realise that makes no difference to you whatsoever, for me though, it’s an accountability thing!
 Writing takes time, research, energy and focus.
 I am not the one that words spew freely across the proverbial page for.

 I realise that having built out WNDYR as a remote-first company, from the ground up, there are a couple of things I take for granted.
-Lessons learnt with each painful iteration since 2016 (and before), means I’ve come to appreciate that what seems like a simple ask, is never as quick nor easy as anticipated.
+Lessons learnt with each painful iteration since 2016 (and before), means I’ve come to appreciate that what seems like a simple task, is never as quick nor easy as anticipated.

 You’ll make your own adjustments to suit your organisation, but I’m hoping it will at least give you a starting point.
 I know fully that you are juggling too much right now to have to get bogged down by some of these details.
 Get started.
 Have fun!

-How to communicate your ways of work
+How to define and communicate your ways of work

 Here’s a process summary that I’ll take you through to each section so you can hop where you need to go in a jiffy, or get straight to work knowing what needs to be included where:

 Yup, this is the beginning.

 I’ve seen many of such handbooks/playbooks/guides/packs on defining company culture (seriously, they are called anything imaginable under the sun).